ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/provisioning_requests.md

 5. Click **Add**.

-The ISO datastore is added to {{ site.data.product.title }}.
+The ISO datastore is added to {{ site.data.product.title_short }}.

 #### Refreshing an ISO Datastore

-The following procedure refreshes the chosen ISO datastore and updates {{ site.data.product.title }} with available ISOs.
+The following procedure refreshes the chosen ISO datastore and updates {{ site.data.product.title_short }} with available ISOs.

 1. Navigate to menu:Compute\[Infrastructure \> PXE\].